 10.1.5 Staff familiarity with technologies and support strategies and processes developed to assist people with disabilities Best Practice Learning disabilities impact the way children are able to process and understand information; they are neurological disorders that might manifest themselves as difficulty listening, thinking, writing, speaking, spelling, or doing mathematical calculations.
 Dyslexia, dyscalculia, dysgraphia, dyspraxia, visual perception disorders, auditory processing disorders, and language disorders fall under the umbrella of learning disorders.
 Many children with ADHD also have comorbid learning disorders.
 An idea that teachers must understand is that students with special needs such as learning disabilities need to be taught differently or need some accommodations to enhance the learning environment.
 Not everyone learns in the same way, and you can follow some tips to create a well-rounded learning atmosphere: Maintain an organized classroom and limit distractions Use music and voice inflection.
 Break down instructions into smaller, manageable tasks.
-Use multi-sensory strategies.
-Give students with special needs opportunities for success.
+Use multi-sensory strategies.Give students with special needs opportunities for success.
 Audit Findings The school understands their obligations to provide auxiliary aides to those pupils who require them where it is reasonable to do so without putting the disabled pupil at a substantial disadvantage.
 At The Stonehenge School they strongly believe in fulfilling their statutory requirement to be an inclusive school.
 They follow the National Curriculum and think very carefully about how they can adapt this and their learning environments appropriately for pupils with special educational needs.
 They also incorporate the advice provided as a result of assessments, (both internal and external) and the strategies described in Education, Health and Care Plans.
+Every classroom is inclusive and supports a wide range of needs.
+Every classroom adopts dyslexia friendly strategies to support all children with literacy difficulties.
+A wide range of visuals and working displays are used to support children's learning.
+A visual timetable is used in every classroom.
+Children are positioned strategically in the classroom depending on their need.
+E.g., those children with a visual impairment or attention difficulties will sit near the front of the class.
+The learning environment is also adapted for individual needs for example children with autism (ASD) may have an individual work station and visuals to support them in class.
+Alternative recording methods may be used (scribing, use of ICT, mind mapping, photographs).
 They ensure that equipment used is accessible to all children regardless of their needs.
 Extra-curricular activities are accessible for children with SEND.
 Where external advisors recommend the use equipment or facilities which the school does not have, they will purchase it using the notional SEND budget, or seek to find additional funding.
 For highly specialist communication equipment the school will seek the advice of relevant professionals.
+The school is aware of the various methods designed to assist children with their learning and understands their obligations under the Equality Act to implement the strategies if required: text-to-speech software, coloured printed papers, portable hearing induction loops in classrooms, magnification aids and various accessibility features within computer software.
+Grade 2024 Compliant Suggestions to improve/resolve Maintain existing action and processes.